-Workaround: In virtual memory systems, the time-slice or watchdog timer provides an easy workaround, since a timer interrupt will always cause the processor to begin interrupt processing.
+Workaround: In virtual memory systems, the time-slice of watchdog timer provides an easy workaround, since a timer interrupt will always cause the processor to begin interrupt processing.
 The timer routine should test the following conditions to determine if this errata was encountered.

-- 1) The saved CS:EIP must point within 8 bytes of the end of a page. - 2) The last byte within the page must contain an ESC opcode. - 3) All bytes between the saved CS:EIP and the ESC opcode must contain valid prefix opcodes (segment override 26h, 2Eh, 36h, 3Eh, 64h, 65h, address size override 67h, operand size override 66h). - 4) The next page is not present, or not accessable.
+- The saved CS:EIP must point within 8 bytes of the end of a page. - The last byte within the page must contain an ESC opcode.
+2) - All bytes between the saved CS:EIP and the ESC opcode must contain 3) valid prefix opcodes (segment override 26h, 2Eh, 36h, 3Eh, 64h, 65h, address size override 67h, operand size override 66h). - The next page is not present, or not accessible.
+4)